John L. Wade

 In 1999, bored after only 6 months of retirement, I decided to create Gung-Ho as a “virtual company” that would utilize the power of the Internet to integrate disparate best-in-class brick-and-mortar suppliers to provide one-stop printing, packaging, software manufacturing, e-commerce, and fulfillment solutions.

 Gung-Ho was immediately a profitable success with first year revenue exceeding $8 million.
+As Gung-Ho grew, it was consistently profitable, operated without incurring any debt, and, most importantly, never lost a client based upon its quality or performance.

 Contact Info